 An entitlement to leave is a basic condition of employment and staff must know what their rights are and be satisfied that any applications they make for leave will be considered in a fair and equitable manner.
-Not only does the Board need to be a good employer but it also must maintain the continuity of the School routine and teaching programmes.
+Not only does the Board need to be a good employer but it must also maintain the continuity of the School teaching programmes and efficient operational administration.

-- To acquaint Board and staff with the procedures regarding Leave Applications - To abide by the provisions in employment agreements and relevant employment regulations.
+- To inform Board and staff of the standard procedures regarding staff leave applications. - To comply with the provisions of employment agreements and relevant employment legislation and regulations.

-- 1. Applications for leave must be in writing to the Headmaster.
+- 1. Applications for leave must be made in writing to the Headmaster.
 The Chairman approves the Headmaster's leave. - 2.
-Applications for leave should normally be made a reasonable time before the leave is required - 3.
+Applications for leave should generally be made a reasonable time before the date in respect of which leave is requested. - 3.
 Discretionary applications for leave without pay may be approved by the Headmaster.
-The Headmaster, in determining whether to grant leave or not, shall consider: - Whether the applicant's duties can be covered with no loss of service to pupils or other members of the School community - If the financial cost to the School (e.g. provision of a substitute) is appropriate - The good of the employee - 4.
-The Board of Governors, through the advice of the Headmaster, shall ensure that all relevant employment agreement documents and laws are followed - 5.
-A register of staff leave shall be kept, to ensure there is a means to safeguard the equitable and/or appropriate provision of leave for staff from year to year - 6.
-Term time only staff take their annual leave during the annual closedown period
+The Headmaster, in determining whether to grant leave or not, shall consider: - Whether the applicant's duties can be covered without causing any undue disruption or loss of service to pupils or other members of the School community. - If the financial cost to the School (e.g. provision of a substitute) is justifiable and acceptable. - The well-being, personal circumstances and interests of the applicant. - 4.
+The Board of Governors, through the advice of the Headmaster, shall ensure that all relevant employment agreement documents and laws are complied with. - 5.
+A register of staff leave shall be kept, to ensure there is a means to review the equitable and/or appropriate provision of leave afforded to individual members of staff from year to year. - 6.
+Term-time only staff are required to take their annual leave during the School's annual closedown period.